-- Faculty must have the student initial and sign the SPN. - Faculty must sign the SPN. - A copy of the SPN is made available to the student. - The original signed SPN is placed in the student's file.
+- The student must initial and sign the SPN. - · Faculty must sign the SPN. - · A copy of the SPN is provided to the student. - The original signed SPN is placed in the student's file.

 Academic Misconduct - Due Process Procedures

 If a report of academic misconduct is received or if faculty suspects that misconduct has occurred, the following steps will be initiated: